dbpedia/distributed-extraction-framework/README.md

     $ git clone https://github.com/dbpedia/distributed-extraction-framework.git
     $ cd distributed-extraction-framework
-    $ git checkout stage
     $ mvn clean install -Dmaven.test.skip=true # Compiles the code without running tests

 ## Dump-based Distributed Extraction

 Follow the instructions given below to download data for the extractions you need to perform.
-An example of the download.properties file is given at `distributed/src/test/resources/li.download.properties`
+An example of the download.properties file is given at `distributed/src/test/resources/download.properties`

 In the root directory run the following commands

     $ mvn clean install -Dmaven.test.skip=true # Compiles the code without running tests
-    $ ./run download config=download-config-file # Downloads the wikipedia dumps
+    $ ./run download config=download.properties # Downloads the wikipedia dumps

-You can replace `download-config-file` with `distributed/src/test/resources/li.download.properties`, after changing the `base-dir` option in the `li.download.properties` to a directory where you want to perform the dataset downloads and extractions.

-Before performing extractions you will need a config.properties file for general extraction configuration and a spark.config.properties file for Spark-specific configuration.
+Before performing extractions you will need a config.properties file for general extraction configuration and a dist-config.properties file for the distributed framework specific configuration (Spark, Hadoop, logging etc.).
 Examples are given at `distributed/src/test/resources/`.
 The example config.properties has the setting `extractors=.PageIdExtractor,.RedirectExtractor`.
 You may add all the extractors to it, except InfoboxExtractor which won't work correctly (output will not match with that of the original framework) as yet because it maintains internal state during extraction.
+There is an issue open to track this and it will be fixed soon.

 You need to edit the base-dir before continuing.

-The example `distributed/src/test/resources/spark.config.properties` file needs to be modified with a proper spark-home and spark-master (local[N] means N cores on the local node - you can change it to something like `spark://hostname:7077`)
+The example `distributed/src/test/resources/dist-config.properties` file needs to be modified with a proper spark-home and spark-master (local[N] means N cores on the local node - you can change it to something like `spark://hostname:7077` to run it in distributed mode).

 Now perform parallel extractions on your Spark cluster:

-    $ ./run extraction distributed/src/test/resources/config.properties distributed/src/test/resources/spark-config.properties
+    $ ./run extraction distributed/src/test/resources/config.properties distributed/src/test/resources/disk-config.properties

 ### Testing